Skip to content

 Management

-Controls β€” how conveniently and predictably the earbuds respond to taps and gestures: pause, volume, track switching, mode changes, and voice assistant activation.
-Good controls don’t require “dialing in,” work consistently, and don’t cause accidental taps; poor controls miss commands, lag, or simply ignore gestures.
+Controls β€” how easily and reliably the headphones respond to your presses and gestures for pausing, adjusting volume, switching tracks, changing modes, and activating your voice assistant.
+Good controls feel intuitive, work without fail, and avoid accidental inputs; bad controls will miss commands, lag, or simply ignore your gestures.

 .